-Rarely, if ever, has there been an item as memorable and noteworthy as the Wolf being sold in support of such a worthy cause.
+Rarely, if ever, has there been an item as memorable and noteworthy as Wolf being sold to benefit such a worthy cause.
 Guernsey’s is thrilled that the return of Wolf will go a long way to combat racism and injustice across the country.

-Plans are now afoot to make that May 31st, Brooklyn Bowl evening a spectacular one where celebrated musiicians will have a chance to play Wolf one last time before it finds a new owner.
-Those interested in bidding on Wolf, or attending the auction and preview events should visit www.guernseys.com or contact the auction house in New York at 212-794-2280.
+Plans are now afoot to make May 31st at the Brooklyn Bowl a spectacular evening of music followed by the thrilling sale of Wolf.
+Those interested in bidding should visit www.guernseys.com or contact the auction house in New York at 212-794-2280.

 Photos: Roberto Rabanne

 If you would like to register as a bidder at the auction, we urge you to directly contact Guernsey’s at firstname.lastname@example.org or, better yet, give us a call at 212-794-2280.
 If you are simply interested in being present for this evening of music, a limited number of tickets will be available.
 To register for seats please sign up for the Brooklyn Bowl newsletter to be one of the first to receive ticketing information for this event.